tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

 ## problem
 * computing the stochastic policy gradient may **require more samples**, especially if the action space has **many** dimensions.
+* the stochastic policy gradient harder to estimate,
+  * because the policy gradient ∇θπθ(a|s) changes more rapidly near the mean
+    * the variance of the stochastic policy gradient for a Gaussian policy N(µ,σ2) is proportional to 1/σ2 (Zhao et al., 2012), which grows to infinity as the policy becomes deterministic
+  * because the policy becomes more deterministic as the algorithm homes in on a good strategy
+  * This problem is compounded in high dimensions, as illustrated by the continuous bandit task

 ## idea: deterministic policy gradients (theorem 1)
 * vs stochastic case